sindhureddy-6/Wanderlust/README.md

 - View: Renders the user interface using HTML, Bootstrap, and JavaScript.
 - Controller: Handles user requests, performs business logic, and interacts with both the model and view.

-## Getting Started

-To get started with Wanderlust, follow these steps:

-1. Clone the repository: